Water Fluoridation and Cancer Risk

 The second part of the Harvard study, published in 2011, compared the fluoride levels in bones near tumors in people with osteosarcoma to the levels in people with other types of bone tumors.
 The researchers found no difference between the fluoride levels in the two groups.

-Two more recent studies have compared the rates of osteosarcoma in areas with higher versus lower levels of fluoridation in Ireland and the United States.
-Neither study found an increased risk of osteosarcoma in areas of water fluoridation.
+More recent studies have compared the rates of osteosarcoma in areas with higher versus lower levels of fluoridation in Great Britain, Ireland, and the United States.
+These studies have not found an increased risk of osteosarcoma in areas of water fluoridation.

 Can you reduce your fluoride exposure?

 Even without fluoridation, the natural levels of fluoride in water in some places can be even higher than 4 mg/L. Community water systems in such areas are required to lower the fluoride level below the acceptable standard.
 But the levels in private water sources, such as wells, may still be higher.